EP-u-NW/micro_sfsc_preview/src/examples/esp_idf/README.md

 We are using the [platformIO](https://platformio.org/) build system with the official [esp-idf](https://github.com/espressif/esp-idf) as framework.
 To use this build system, move every non-code file (excluding this README) from this folder to the repository's root.
 To configure the platformIO build system, take a look a the `platformio.ini`.
-A recommended IDE for platformIO is VSCode, if you use it, just open the `platformio.ini` with it and you should be ready to go.
+A recommended IDE for platformIO is VSCode, if you use it, just open the `platformio.ini` with the platformIO extension in VSCode and you should be ready to go.

 There are two configuration changes to the default `sdkconfig` file of the esp-idf, which are already set up in this example `sdkconfig` file:
 + **CONFIG_LWIP_SO_RCVBUF**: We need this option to use non-blocking WIFI I/O.